What is a short break?

 There are different kinds of short breaks available, depending on the sort of needs the person you're caring for has.

-Wherever possible, we try to enable disabled children and young people to access mainstream services, such as; targeted play (through Early Help), after school clubs, local play schemes, youth services (such as Mencap, Action On Disability) and leisure facilities.
+Wherever possible, we try to enable disabled children and young people to access mainstream services, such as; targeted play (through Early Help), after school clubs, local play schemes, youth services (such as H&F Mencap, Action On Disability) and leisure facilities.
 We will work with families to promote inclusion wherever possible.

 Provision of this type of support is aimed at supporting families and contributes to the health, wellbeing, growth, development, enjoyment and achievement of children and young people.